mythz/jquip/README.md

 `$(callback)` is fired.
 Additional scripts that are not needed on first page loaded can be downloaded with `$.loadScript(url, cb)`.

-Our recommendation is to have a single reference to bundled and minified scripts needed immediately when the page is loaded.
+Our recommendation for ultimate performance is to have a single reference to bundled and minified scripts needed immediately when the page is loaded.
 Followed by async downloading of all scripts required by your websites later.

 Pre-fetching scripts needed on subsequent pages so its hot in your browsers cache is also a good idea.